bulk-reviewer/bulk-reviewer/README.md

 ## Development

 Bulk Reviewer is an Electron desktop application with a Python backend.
-Local development requires Python 3, Node, and npm/yarn (instructions here use yarn).
+Local development requires Python 3, Node 10, and npm or yarn (instructions here use yarn).

 1. Clone this repository